BillJr99/Ursinus-CSPedagogy/_pages/Activities/activity-rubriccontract.md

 Contract grading provides a more holistic evaluation of student learning by emphasizing effort, growth, and mastery of learning objectives.
 It shifts the focus from grades as a means of motivation to learning as the primary goal.
 However, implementing contract grading requires careful planning, clear communication, and ongoing support to ensure students have a comprehensive understanding of the expectations and assessment criteria.

 Further research is needed to explore the efficacy and generalizability of contract grading across different disciplines and educational contexts.
 However, initial findings suggest that contract grading can be a promising alternative to traditional grading systems.

-## Additional References
-In addition to the summarized readings, the following scholarly articles and research papers explore various aspects of rubrics and contract grading:

-1. "Rubrics: A Handbook for Construction and Use" by Valenti et al. (2009).
-2. "Contract Grading in Graduate Clinical Courses: A Qualitative Study" by Thornton et al. (2017).
-3. "The Impact of Rubrics on Learning Outcomes and Academic Integrity" by Johnson and Klavas (2019).
-4. "Student Attitudes Towards Contract Grading in a Communication Course" by Smith and Banner (2016).

-These references provide further insights and empirical evidence for educators interested in implementing rubrics and contract grading techniques in their teaching practice.